Junnanella/Packed/journals/karmina.md

+# August 3
+Today I updated the travel details page, with the help of my team I redesigned the page to fit our esthetic.
+I also updated the color of the buttons to fit the page better as well and began the process of adding comments to the project.
+I also added a hover text feature for the edit/save buttons.
 # August 2
 Today I updated the fontawesome icons to have color, before they were just grey buttons.
 I also updated the background color of the travel detail page and added some css styling to the tables.
 My next goals are to add a rounded border to the tables, implement a hover function that displays edit/save etc when you hover over a button and lastly I want to update the main header to add the user's name.